phpearth/docs/packages/ecosystem.md

-# Where to Get Open Source PHP Libraries, Scripts and Packages?
+# Where to Get Open Source PHP libraries, scripts and packages?

 There are many places for you to find open source PHP libraries that you can use in your code.
 The most libraries from [GitHub](https://github.com) and